 How to store

-This mug cake is so quick and easy to whip up its best eaten freshly made when you want a quick and easy dessert.
+This mug cake is so quick and easy to whip up that it's best eaten freshly made when you want a quick and easy dessert.

 Looking for more easy yummy dessert recipes?